LinguaPhylo/linguaPhylo.github.io/tutorials/templates/programs-used.md

-The following software will be used in this tutorial:
+The following software will be used in this tutorial.
+We also offer a [Tech Help](../tech-help.md) page to assist you in case you encounter any unexpected issues with certain third-party software tools.

 {% assign lphy_version = "1.4.3" %}
 {% assign beast_version = "2.7.5" %}